Waterford Templar Historical Day

 Building on my contribution to a UNESCO intangible heritage campaign in 2009 where my work played a pivotal role and inspired by the 2011 UNESCO Historic Urban Landscape Recommendation, I initially set out to create a public event at Kilbarry Knights Templar Graveyard, celebrating its medieval heritage and cultural diversity.
 This project, which also formed part of my public history proposals for my MA dissertation, has since evolved into the annual Templar Historical Day and is framed not only within the above UNESCO Recommendation but also in alignment with the European 2030 Tourism Agenda and the European Year of the Normans 2027 recently approved by Irish cabinet; a transnational cultural initiative celebrating the shared history and impact of the Norman people across Europe, from northern France to England, Ireland, and the Mediterranean.

-This year’s Waterford Templar Historical Day takes place on Saturday, 11 October, with the following programme:
+This year’s Waterford Templar Historical Day takes place on Saturday, 11 October, with the following programme offered FREE OF CHARGE to citizens of Waterford and all attendees:

 At Kilbarry Knights Templar Graveyard: